Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 So what are your options?

-Udemy is the best option for anyone looking to host a course with no monthly fee.
-If you’re new to courses and unsure of your ability to sell your course, you may want to host with Udemy so you’re not footing a bill for a monthly fee while you have no buyers.
+Udemy may be the best option for those new to course creation.
+There’s no fee to launch your course; you just pay a share of your revenue to the platform.
+So if you’re new to courses and unsure of your ability to sell your course, you may want to host with Udemy so you’re not incurring monthly fees while you have no buyers.
 But this convenience is expensive when you do make a sale.
-Udemy’s commission can be as much as 50% of your course fees.
+Udemy’s commission can be as much as 63% of your revenue.

-Take a look at Teachable to Udemy, and if you’re not thrilled with either option, check out Forbes’ list of the Top 10 Platforms for hosting online courses.
+Take a look at Teachable to Udemy, and if you’re not thrilled with either option, check out Zapier’s detailed list of the Top 10 Platforms for hosting online courses.

 3. Design your curriculum